FACULTY SENATE MISSISSIPPI UNIVERSITY FOR WOMEN (MUW)

 SECTION 2.
 RATIFICATION

 A proposed amendment approved by a 2/3 vote of the total Faculty Senate will be submitted to the general faculty for ratification by a simple majority vote.
-Following such ratification it will be submitted to the chief academic officer and to the President of the University for approval.
+Following such ratification, it will be submitted to the CAO and to the President of the University for approval.